Income distribution

 Its not just the top 1% who is gaining.
-Ratio for Each Income Percentile to Median Income In the U.S. Since 1970.
+Ratio for Each Income Percentile to median income in the U.S. Since 1970.
 The plot shows the increase in the relative gains of those above the median versus those below the median with the largest gains for those in the highest percentile.

-Finally, in 2023 the disproportionate rise of the top earners feel (red line).
+Finally, in 2023 the disproportionate rise of the top earners fell (red line).

 In economics, income distribution covers how a country's total GDP is distributed amongst its population.
 Economic theory and economic policy have long seen income and its distribution as a central concern.
 Unequal distribution of income causes economic inequality which is a concern in almost all countries around the world.

 About

 Classical economists such as Adam Smith (1723–1790), Thomas Malthus (1766–1834), and David Ricardo (1772–1823) concentrated their attention on factor income-distribution, that is, the distribution of income between the primary factors of production (land, labour and capital).
 Modern economists have also addressed issues of income distribution, but have focused more on the distribution of income across individuals and households.
 Important theoretical and policy concerns include the balance between income inequality and economic growth, and their often inverse relationship.

 The Lorenz curve can represent the distribution of income within a society.
 The Lorenz curve is closely associated with measures of income inequality, such as the Gini coefficient.
 World Bank lists 118 countries based on consumption inequality compared to 68 countries based on income inequality.